 Assignment due dates are Sundays at 11:59 PM Anywhere on Earth time.
-We will not accept assignments submitted late due to time zone issues.
+We will only accept assignments submitted on time due to time zone issues.
 We recommend changing your time zone in Canvas to show the due date in your local time.
 There are no exceptions.